Overhaul, expansion on cards as New Delhi BJP chief takes over

 However, the current priority is to help out people amid the coronavirus pandemic and "expose" the Kejriwal government that has "failed" in ensuring proper medical facilities to COVID-19 patients, he claimed.

-"We will play the role of a constructive opposition to ensure the interests of people are not hurt due to failures of the government," he said.
+"We will play the role of constructive opposition to ensure the interests of people are not hurt due to failures of the government," he said.

 He said changes in the party organisation will be effected in coming days in consultation with senior leaders of the party.